Playdays: The stops

-The show would begin with an animated title sequence of the Playbus driving along until it reached the bus stop.
+The show begins with an animated title sequence of the Playbus driving along until it reached the bus stop.
 The bus stopped at a different place each day.

 Monday – The Why Bird Stop

 Why Bird lived at the Lost Property Office, where things that were left on the Playbus were filed until someone claimed them.
 She interacted with the human bus driver – there were several throughout the series.
 She had a special computer called the Why-Tech, which had a variety of uses: it could provide music for songs, pictures for stories, instructions for making something in keeping with the programme's theme, or to help sing a song (e.g. paper sugar buns for Five Currant Buns).
-In later series, the office became more like a warehouse, called "Why's Supplies".
+In later episodes, the office became more like a warehouse, called "Why's Workshop".

-There were at least 5 different Why-Techs used over the years.
-The first one had a brown wood effect and was used until early 1991.
-The second one was remote controlled and used throughout that year.
-The third one was blue and continued to be used in the opening credits until the end.
+There were at least five different Why-Techs used over the years.
+The first one had a brown wood effect and was used until 1990.
+The second one was remote-controlled and used from about June 1990 until 1992.
+The third one that was first appeared in episode 105 from June 1992 was blue and continued to be used in the opening credits until the end of the series' run although it was replaced with another blue one a few months later.

-It also showed videos, usually to show how everyday things were made – socks, toothbrushes etc. Sometimes, either Peggy, or Poppy, or both visited the Lost Property Office.
-In a later series, the office installed a telephone, where people, usually Peggy or Poppy, could phone in asking for particular things, (examples include information about spiders and a night time picture to help someone sleep during the day).
+It also showed videos, usually to show how everyday things were made – socks, toothbrushes etc. Sometimes either Peggy or Poppy or both visited the Lost Property Office.
+In a later series the office installed a telephone where people (usually Peggy or Poppy), could phone in asking for particular things (examples include information about spiders and a nighttime picture to help someone sleep during the day).
 Why Bird was voiced and puppeteered by Ellie Darvill for 9 series.